California Laws: Residency for Public School Districts

 Joint Custody Arrangements

-Student must physically reside at least 50% of the time, during the regular school year, with the parent residing in Palo Alto.
-Submit the Joint Custody Calendar form and bring relevant court documents to the PAUSD Registration Services office at 25 Churchill.
+Student must physically reside at least 50% of the time, during the regular school year, with at least one parent who resides within the district boundary.
+If the other household is located outside of PAUSD, both parents must submit a Joint Custody Calendar form and bring relevant court documents to the PAUSD Registration Services office at 25 Churchill.

-By California law, PAUSD must annually verify that a student is a current resident.
-If a parent fails to complete annual residency declaration, or if there is reason to believe a student's Palo Alto residency may be in question, investigations may be conducted by the PAUSD Residency Officer, allowed under California Law Ed Code 48204.2 and Board Policy 5111.1, to determine authenticity of the home address.
-When it is determined that a student lives outside the PAUSD boundaries, or that residency documents have been falsified, the student will be immediately removed from the PAUSD school and the parent/guardian must enroll the student in the district of residence.
+By California law, PAUSD must annually verify that a student is a current resident which is achieved when a parent completes the Annual Data Update (ADU).
+If a parent fails to complete the ADU, or if there is reason to believe a student's Palo Alto residency may be in question, investigations may be conducted by the PAUSD Residency Office, allowed under California Law Ed Code 48204.2 and Board Policy 5111.1, to determine authenticity of the home address.
+When it is determined that a student lives outside the PAUSD boundaries, or that residency documents or declarations have been falsified, the student will be immediately removed from the PAUSD school and the parent/guardian must enroll the student in the district of residence.

 Report a Residency Violation